What the numbers mean

 3 or 4 seats in economy on a long flight are long gone (with one delightful exception on

 Thai A380s).
-We also haven't had a free upgrade for a few years.
-We've only thrice paid for
+We also haven't many free upgrades over the years.
+We've only occasionally paid for

-Premium Economy seats (Virgin to Barbados, Thomson to Cancun and Norwegian to Florida) and mostly think
+Premium Economy seats (Virgin to Barbados, Thomson to Cancun, Norwegian to Florida and BA to Colorado).

 But it's getting steadily harder to find comfortable economy seats on long flights despite